Skip to content

 -H 'Cookie: auth_tkt=c7e39bdd4e670d796e506ac5ddab8ba95a0af9b9YWRtaW4%3D!userid_type:b64unicode'

-To end the session send a GET request to /logout.
-Then remove/invalidate the cookie in your application.
+To end the session, send a GET request to /logout.
+This will remove/invalidate the cookie in your application.

 curl -i 'http://localhost/logout' \